 And secondly, it’s the first new Volvo to be launched without the option of a diesel engine.

-This might seem a strange, particularly as the fleet sector the S60 is likely to appeal to is somewhat more reluctant to leave diesel behind due to CO2-based taxation.
+This might seem strange, particularly as the fleet sector the S60 is likely to appeal to is somewhat more reluctant to leave diesel behind due to CO2-based taxation.

-The key driver here is Volvo’s headline-grabbing announcement that every new model from 2019 would be electrified in some way, with the S60 available in two plug-in hybrid forms: a 340hp T6 Twin Engine that’ll arrive later, and a T8 Twin Engine with 390hp that can be boosted to 405hp with a tweaked Polestar Engineered grade.
+The key driver here is Volvo’s headline-grabbing announcement that every new model from 2019 would be electrified in some way, with the S60 available in two plug-in hybrid forms: a 340hp T6 Twin Engine that’ll arrive later, and a T8 Twin Engine with 390hp that can be boosted to 405hp with a tweaked Polestar Engineered version.

 That leaves the T5 as the sole conventional choice, its turbocharged 2.0-litre four-cylinder petrol engine delivering a healthy 250hp and 350Nm of torque, enough to sprint from 0-62mph in just 6.5 seconds.